pragmagrid/lifemapper-server/README.rst

    # make prep

 This will produce lifemappser-server-X.tar.gz
-The X is the revision number in lifemapper SVN.
-The X is recorded in version.mk.in
+The X is the tag in lifemapper's core Github repository .
+The X is recorded in version.mk.in.
 Assumption: X is production ready revision and is a working code.
 The roll will be using the X revision of lifemapper code.

 To build individual packages ::